clo-yunhee/template-c-project/README.md

 * Predefined `clean` rule to clean up intermediate files;
 * Predefined `clean-dist` rule to clean up all build files (binary and intermediate);
 * Predefined `re` rule to clean up and rebuild the whole project.
+* Support for unit testing with the CUnit testing library.

 ## Future additions planned (maybe)